patrickjuchli/basic-ftp/README.md

 ## Extending the library

-For most tasks you'll write custom functions using the Basic API.
-The Convenience API provides some examples how to do that.
-It can happen that the Basic API is not enough, though, and you need to go one level lower.
+For most tasks you'll write custom functions using the Basic API, the Convenience API provides some examples.
+It's possible that you need to go one level lower, though.
 The following section describes how you can do that.

 ### Design